Alpine Brigade "Taurinense": Equipment

 The Alpini regiments are equipped with Bv 206S tracked all-terrain carriers and Lince light multirole vehicles.
-The maneuver support companies of the Alpini regiments are equipped with 120mm mortars and Spike anti-tank guided missiles.
+The maneuver support companies of the Alpini regiments are equipped with 120 mm mortars and Spike anti-tank guided missiles.
 The cavalry regiment is equipped with Centauro tank destroyers and VTLM Lince vehicles.
-The brigade's artillery regiment fields 18x FH-70 towed howitzers and an unknown number of M56 105mm pack howitzers in the direct fire role.
+The brigade's artillery regiment fields 12× FH-70 155 mm howitzers and 6× Mod 56 105 mm howitzers.

 Gorget patches

 The personnel of the brigade's units wears the following gorget patches: